nickoala/pnpi/README.md

 instead.
 This works on a one-man island.
 In our 10-man room, people may have freshly imaged their SD cards, all of which have identical hostnames!
 (You can change hostname by editing some files on the SD card pre-boot.
-Again, inconvenient or intimidating (or both), depending on your experience level.)
+Again, inconvenient or intimidating or both, depending on your experience level.)

 Furthermore, some network blocks multicast DNS traffic, so `whatever.local` simply wouldn't work.

 (Non-)Solution #3: Network scan.
 Again, this works better on a one-man island.
-Here, the scanner shows you 10 Pi with 10 IP addresses.
+Here, the scanner shows you 10 Pi and 10 IP addresses.
 All people in the room are left wondering which IP belongs to which Pi belongs to whom!
 There is no guarantee the scanner can display hostnames.
 Even if it can, the issue of identical hostnames remains.